Tyainss/song-of-the-week/README.md

   * Look at listening activity around each Saturday.
   * If both sides are > 3 days away, use the previous Saturday.

-  _(I usually never miss a Saturday, but ocasionally only add the song 1-2 days afterwards)_
+  _(I usually never miss a Saturday, but occasionally only add the song 1-2 days afterwards)_
 * Only weeks on or after **`2021-01-02`** are used for modeling:

   * There is scrobble data before that date, but no "favourite of the week" labels.